 Pre-Case Analysis Consulting

 Engaging forensic accounting experts in the early phases of litigation can provide meaningful value to your legal team.
 The initial stage of litigation involves the decision of whether or not to proceed with the case.
 At this point, you want to calculate the potential damages of litigation.
 Can your client afford it?
 Forensic accounting professionals will come in handy at this point.
-They will estimate the possible litigation cost and determine whether it will make any economic sense if you move forward with the case.
+They will estimate the possible litigation cost and determine whether it will make economic sense if you proceed with the case.
 Aside from that, their findings at this initial phase will enable you to develop a litigation strategy.

 Case Discovery Assistance